diversen/simple-php-translation/README.md

 # Extract strings

-This will extract all `lang::translate` calls, and add the values to a translate file.
+This will extract all `lang::translate` calls, and add new values to a translate file.

 ~~~.php
 use diversen\translate\extractor;